Insights to help you build an extraordinary team.

 One of the main problems I see is that too much pressure is placed on team members to feel like they have to assess the candidate when they are not really equipped to do so.
 The result is a stilted, awkward encounter with unnecessary questions and artificial results, rather than two great people having the opportunity to get to know each other better.

-So my first piece of advice is to lighten up the interviews with potential peers or others in the company who won’t really evaluate the candidate’s performance if the person joins the team, or who are not equipped to assess the person’s competence.
-Don’t even call it an interview – call it a “get acquainted conversation” or something like that.
+So my first piece of advice is to lighten up those interviews with potential peers or others in the company who won’t really evaluate the candidate’s performance if the person joins the team, or who are not equipped to assess the person’s competence.
+Don’t even call it an interview – call it something more descriptive such as a “get acquainted conversation.”
 This doesn’t mean it is a “throw away.”
 Valuable insight can be gained and the two people involved can get a better sense of what it might be like to be co-workers.

 In this get acquainted meeting, the team member should start by sharing with the candidate a little about themselves – role with the company, how long he or she has worked there and what he or she most enjoys about working for the company — not as a sales pitch, but offering insight.
 The team member might share how he or she anticipates his/her role to interface with the role the candidate is being considered for.